1. Considering Certification

 - What happens if I miss a workshop?

 There is so much information packed into these workshops, that we encourage you not to miss any time at all.
 The first workshop is especially important because you will meet and begin networking with others in the course, and you will complete many of the activities that allow us to certify you in Project Learning Tree (PLT), Project WET, and Project WILD.
 If you miss the first workshop, we cannot offer you certification in any of the projects.

 You may miss one workshop, but this should be only for a family or medical emergency.
 If you need to miss a workshop, you must contact KEEC as soon as possible at 502-564-5937 and firstname.lastname@example.org

 .
 He will assign work to make up for the absence.
 If you miss a second workshop, you will be invited to complete the course the next time it is offered.
 If you do complete the course the next time it is offered, you will be required to pay the difference in the course admission fee if it has increased.

 - What kind of make-up work can I expect if I need to miss time at a workshop?

 Makeup work will consist of individual written assignments and projects that are designed to take approximately as much time as was missed in class.

 - What supplies should I bring to the workshops?

-You do not need to bring any supplies, unless you have a favorite pen or notebook.
+Please bring writing utensils and an Internet-capable device, if you have one.
 KEEC will provide a course notebook with agendas, readings, activities, and notepaper.
-Pens and supplies for activities will be available for each workshop.
+Supplies for activities will be available for each workshop.